krunal1517/krunal1517/README.md

 👨‍💻 I have worked in various domains and enjoy coding and learning about the business.
 I am really enthusiastic about learning new technology.
 In 2021 I focused over cloud services and cleared Oracle certification for cloud developer and architect.

 🎸 Outside the world of tech, I like to spend time with my family (specially with my toddler).
-My hobbies are reading, swimming, and travelling.
+My hobbies are reading, and travelling.
+I also like to do swimming.

 📚 I love reading books on personal development & auto biography.
 My favorite ones are **Steve Jobs** by **Walter Isaacson** and **Rich Dad Poor Dad** by **Robert Kiyosaki**.